-(2) The information necessary to locate the existing certificate and to complete the amended certificate shall be submitted to the state registrar on a form prescribed by him or her.
+(2) The information necessary to locate the existing certificate and to complete the amended certificate shall be submitted to the state registrar on a form prescribed by 7.2.2.8 NMAC.

-E. Existing certificate - special filing of: Upon preparation of the amended certificate, the existing certificate and the evidence upon which the amended certificate was based shall be placed in a special file.
+E. Existing certificate - special filing of: Upon preparation of the amended certificate, the existing certificate and the evidence upon which the amended certificate was based shall be placed in a sealed file.
 Such file shall not be subject to inspection except upon order of a court of competent jurisdiction or by the state registrar for purposes of properly administering the vital statistics program.
-[7.2.2.11 NMAC - Rp, 7 NMAC 2.2.11, 12/30/2010]